TosbackCgusBridge-Bot/CGUs-versions/Bankofamerica/Privacy Policy.md

 Rev. 01/2015

-Manage your marketing and information-sharing privacy choices Security Center

-*   More tools to help manage your security all in one place
-*   Take a Security Center tour

-Best overall —
-for 9 straight years

-**Bank of America held the title of best overall provider of protection against identity fraud** for its ninth consecutive survey year.
-The award is based on strong performance in the categories of fraud prevention, detection and resolution.

 Browser check

 Browser in use:

 Congratulations!
-Your internet browser meets our security requirements Please update your Internet browser to ensure your information is secure
+Your internet browser meets our security requirementsPlease update your Internet browser to ensure your information is secure

+Review requirements

+Hide More Resources

+*   Stay protected with our Online Banking Security Guarantee
+*   Watch our video "Keeping Your Financial Info Safe"

+Hide Protect your PC

+*   Get one free year of McAfee® Internet Security

+Hide FAQs

-Review our browser security requirements.
+*   Review our FAQs

+Best overall

+For 9 years in a row, Bank of America has earned the respected and coveted Best Overall Identity Safety in Banking Award byJavelin Strategy &.
+Research, the nation's leading provider of financial institution insights.
+The award is based on strong performance in the categories of fraud prevention, detection and resolution.

 Home Accessible Banking Privacy &.
 Security Careers Site Map Advertising Practices Advertising Practices

 We strive to provide you with information about products and services you might find interesting and useful.
 Relationship-based ads and online behavioral advertising help us do that.